scala-android/sbt-android/README.md

   * `import android.Keys._` at the top to make sure you can use the plugin's configuration options
   * Add configuration options according to the sbt style:
     * `useProguard in Android := true` to enable proguard.
-Note: if you don't use proguard for scala, you *must* specify uses-library on a pre-installed scala lib on-device.
-Dexing the scala libs is not supported at this time.
+Note: if you disable proguard for scala, you *must* specify uses-library on a pre-installed scala lib on-device.
+Pre-dexing the scala libs is not supported.
   * Configurable keys can be discovered by typing `android:<tab>` at the sbt shell
 * Configuring proguard, some options are available